ElektraInitiative/libelektra/doc/tutorials/plugins.md

 add_plugin(pluginname)
 ```

-where the readme (among many other things) are already done for you.
+where the generation of the readme (among many other things) are already done for you.
 More details about how to write the `CMakeLists.txt` will be discussed
 later in the tutorial.